 Data Access - Summary of Data Archival

-- all temporary stations are collected using network code Z3 (the EASI Complementary Experiment in contrast is XT)
+- all temporary AASN stations are collected using network code Z3 (note Complementary Experiment have their own network codes, eg XT for EASI)

 - Z3 waveform data is archived across various EIDA Nodes.
 The EIDA node archiving a particular station depends on the agency that collects the data rather than the country the stations are placed in.